Is Belfast Safe? Crime Rates & Safety Report

 User Sentiment:

-Belfast is the capital and also the largest city of Northern Ireland, as well as the second-largest city on the island of Ireland after Dublin, the capital of the Republic of Ireland.
+Belfast is the capital and largest city of Northern Ireland, part of the United Kingdom, and the second-largest city on the island of Ireland.

 Warnings & Dangers in Belfast